 - Hydration and Alkalization: Our bodies constantly work to maintain a delicate acid-alkaline balance, which directly affects both healthy and cancerous cells.
 When food nutrients reach our kidneys, they produce more of either ammonium (acidic) or bicarbonate (alkaline).
 For optimal cellular health, our blood must be slightly alkaline.
 The problem is that most Americans’ diets are highly acidic, leading to issues such as inflammation, allergies, arthritis, skin problems, chronic diseases and even cancer.
 Moreover, lymphatic vessels at the site of the intestines are easily susceptible to destruction from unhealthy diets.
-At Hope4Cancer, we offer a full-spectrum nutrition and alkalization program.
+At Hope4Cancer, we offer a full-spectrum nutrition program.
 We promote a diet that’s as alkaline and as close to Mother Nature as possible to keep our bodies in harmony.
 Because hydration is also important (as the lymphatic system is primarily composed of water), we also provide our patients with plenty of alkaline and lemon water.

 - Exercise: Exercise is a great way to improve lymphatic system function.
 When we don’t move our bodies, our muscles become toxic and oxygen-starved—a recipe for disaster.
 To help our patients avoid this, we encourage daily exercise at Hope4Cancer.
 As the body moves against gravity during circulation-boosting activities, such as bouncing on a trampoline or vibration therapy, the lymphatic system is stimulated to circulate lymph.
 And because the lymphatic system relies on strong muscles in the body to push lymph through the body and return it to the blood vascular system, muscle-building exercises are also beneficial.